Back to Blog

 Frequently Asked Questions

 What time does The Feeling typically take the stage?
-Doors for The Feeling concerts usually open around 7:00 PM.
-If there's a support act, they might start around 7:30 PM or 8:00 PM and play for about 30-45 minutes.
-The Feeling themselves typically take the stage between 8:45 PM and 9:00 PM, with the show concluding around 10:30 PM to 11:00 PM, respecting venue curfews.
+While exact timings vary, doors for The Feeling concerts usually open around 19:00.
+If there’s a supporting act, they typically begin around 19:30-20:00.
+The Feeling themselves usually take the stage between 20:30 and 21:00, with their set concluding around 22:30-23:00.

 Photography and video policies?
-Generally, small, non-professional cameras and mobile phones are permitted for personal use.
-However, large professional cameras with detachable lenses, selfie sticks, and video recording equipment are usually prohibited.
-Always check the venue's specific policy on their website before attending, as rules can vary.
+Generally, non-professional cameras and mobile phones are permitted for personal use.
+However, flash photography is usually prohibited, and professional camera equipment (DSLRs with large lenses, etc.) will likely be restricted.
+It's advisable to check the Winter Garden's specific venue policy on their website.

 What's the refund policy?
-Refunds are typically only offered if the event is cancelled by the promoter or venue.
-If the event is rescheduled, tickets are usually valid for the new date.
-It's crucial to review the specific terms and conditions of your ticket purchase at the time of booking, as policies can vary between ticket vendors.
+Refunds are typically only issued in the event of a full cancellation by the artist or venue.
+If a show is postponed, tickets are usually valid for the new date.
+It's crucial to review the specific terms and conditions at the point of purchase.

 ATMs and payment options?
-There are typically ATMs available within a short walk of the Winter Garden in Eastbourne's town centre.
-The venue itself will likely accept card payments at the bar and for any merchandise.
-However, it’s always a good idea to carry some cash for smaller purchases or in case of any payment system issues.
+ATMs are available within Eastbourne town centre, typically a short walk from the Winter Garden.
+The venue itself will likely accept card payments at the bar and for merchandise, but it’s always wise to have some cash on hand for smaller purchases or if card facilities are temporarily unavailable.

 Top Tips for The Feeling at Winter Garden